Young Boy In Printers Workshop In Kolkata, India

 My time in Kolkata, India was filled with deeply moving experiences such as when I met and photographed this young lad inside a small printers workshop in one of the cities backstreets.
 He was a lovely, gentle soul and I enjoyed photographing him inside his father's workshop.

 Notice the repetition of the circular design element within the image.
-The wheel on the side of the printing press, the shape of the boys head and the old electric fan on the right of the image work together to create a sense of balance and harmony to the image.
+The wheel on the side of the printing press, the shape of the boys head and the old electric fan on the right hand side work together to create a sense of balance and harmony in the image.

 India, from my experience, is an amazing place for photography.
-Dramatic mountain landscapes, tropical environs and incredible temples and palaces.
+Dramatic mountain landscapes, tropical environs and incredible temples and palaces await the enthusiastic photographer.
 But it's the people that I always remember with the most fondness.
 And that's after, I think, five trips to India since 1988.